Decomposition heuristics for bounded-context scheduling

 Choose representations, not just subsets.
 The main optimisation variable is often not which items to load, but whether to expose bodies, extracts, summaries, or previous synthesis items to the bounded call.

 Exploit clean frames recursively.
+A clean frame is a focused call context containing only the material needed for that subtask.
 When the relevant set is still too large, apply the same pattern again: filter, cluster, compress, and merge in a tree rather than a flat history.
 The stopping condition is when decomposition overhead (extra calls, interface loss) exceeds the compositional-complexity benefit — but this note does not yet specify how to detect that threshold.

 Empirical grounding

-Both sources operate in the hard-oracle regime (mechanically verifiable sub-step correctness).
-Whether these heuristics hold equally for soft-oracle tasks — synthesis, creative work, ambiguous judgment — remains untested.
+Both sources operate in the hard-oracle regime, where sub-step correctness is mechanically checkable.
+Whether these heuristics hold equally for soft-oracle tasks, where correctness depends on judgment or proxy scores — synthesis, creative work, ambiguous judgment — remains untested.

 Open Questions